|Applies to: Intune in the classic console|

 - Sign in with the Google account you used to publish and approve the apps.

 - Visit the Updates tab to see if any apps require an update.
-Any listed apps require new permissions and won't deploy until they are.
+Any listed apps require new permissions and do not assign until they are applied.